salman-abedin/bolt/README.md

 ## Usage

-- These are shellscripts, do the typical drill
+- These are shellscripts, so do the typical drill (chmod, move to path)

 - Create a **whitelist** and a **blacklist** file in **~/.config/bolt**.
 Here is a couple of [examples]()